Dark Matter Capture in Supernovae Modifies Dark Photon Cooling Bounds: Introduction

 Within the family of weakly interacting new particles which can be added to the SM, the dark photon, the gauge boson of a hidden U(1) symmetry kinetically mixed with the SM photon, has received considerable attention, both from a theoretical and experimental point of view~\cite{Holdom:1985ag, Bauer:2018onh,Fabbrichesi:2020wbt}.
 Such U(1) sectors frequently incorporate viable dark matter (DM) candidates, with the dark photon serving as the link between the visible and hidden states.
 As a result, dark photons are actively searched for in laboratory settings, including fixed-target experiments, meson decays, and colliders.
 Not only this, dark photons can have important astrophysical signatures.
 Depending on its mass $m_{A'}$ and mixing parameter $\epsilon$, dark photons can be copiously produced in the SN core and contribute to anomalous cooling.
 This has been used to exclude wide regions of the $(m_{A'},\epsilon)$ parameter space~\cite{An:2013yfc, Rrapaj:2015wgs, Chang:2016ntp, Caputo:2021eaa, Caputo:2025aac}.
+It is worth emphasizing that the results derived in this work are expected to remain qualitatively robust for a broader class of mediators beyond dark photons.
+The choice of dark photons in our analysis serves as a concrete and well-motivated benchmark scenario.

-However, one important ingredient has been largely neglected in such studies: the fact that the progenitor star resides in a galactic DM halo.
+One important ingredient has been largely neglected in studies involving SN cooling: the fact that the progenitor star resides in a galactic DM halo.
 Over its lifetime, the star inevitably captures DM from its surroundings.
 These DM particles get captured gravitationally, lose energy by colliding with the nucleons, and finally settle inside the progenitor star.
 The capture may occur after a single or multiple collisions, depending on the strength of the DM interaction with the star's constituents and the DM mass.
 The capture rate for such a process has been calculated in detail for single \cite{spergel,gould1,gould2,gould3,silk:1985ax,krauss:1985aaa} and multiple scattering regimes \cite{1703.04043, Dasgupta_2019}.
 The presence of this DM population provides additional scattering targets for dark photons, thereby modifying their free-streaming length and, in turn, the cooling bounds.
-A preliminary discussion on this topic was conducted in \cite{Zhang:2014wra}, where the author discussed the impact of DM capture on the cooling rate of dark photons.
-However, the capture rates used were valid only for heavy dark photons, and hence, the computation cannot be extrapolated to lighter particles.